breadfruit

 A classic Goan delicacy, this dry curry features tender breadfruit chunks tossed in a fragrant mix of freshly grated coconut, tangy tamarind, and a hint of jaggery.
 A perfect balance of sweet, sour, and spicy.

-When cooked, mature breadfruit has a mild, starchy flavor and a texture very similar to freshly baked bread or a potato.
-As it ripens further, it becomes sweeter and develops a creamy, custard-like consistency.
+When cooked, breadfruit has a starchy texture and flavor similar to freshly baked bread or a potato.
+Riper fruits are slightly sweeter.

 breadfruit is a versatile ingredient found in cuisines around the world.
 With 103 calories per 100g and 1.1 grams of protein, it's a nutritious addition to many dishes.